-For Health Homes serving adults and children, Care Management Agencies (CMAs), and Care Coordination Organizations/Health Homes (CCOs) serving individuals with intellectual and developmental disabilities, DOH has indicated that flexibilities granted to such entities will continue for the duration of the federal PHE, or until notified by DOH, whichever comes first.
+For Health Homes serving adults and children, Care Management Agencies (CMAs), and Care Coordination Organizations/Health Homes (CCOs) serving individuals with intellectual and developmental disabilities, DOH has indicated that flexibilities granted to such entities will continue for the duration of the federal PHE (currently set to end on May 11, 2023), or until notified by DOH, whichever comes first.
 However, DOH implores Health Homes, CMAs, and CCOs to work towards full reinstatement of non-emergency policy, procedures, and timelines in anticipation of the end of Covid-19 flexibilities.
 DOH anticipates that providers will have at least 30 days' notice prior to the termination of flexibilities.
 Such flexibilities that remain in place include: